mikepultz/netdns2/README.md

         $r = new \NetDNS2\Resolver(['nameservers' => [ 'https://cloudflare-dns.com/dns-query' ]]);

         //
-        // execute the query request for the google.com MX servers
+        // execute the query request for the facebook A record
         //
         $res = $r->query('facebook.com', 'A');